Flat Roof Replacement Cost [2024]

 It makes no sense to fit a new roof on top of rotting joists.
 So a joiner or carpenter may be required, along with a decorator to finish the interior.

-To help you understand the replacement process, take a look at the below guide which covers the different roof types.
+To help you understand the replacement process, take a look at the sections below, which cover the different roof types.

 Felt Roof